 Do I have to submit test scores to Youngstown State University?

-No, Youngstown State University is test optional, so you can make the call whether or not to send your ACT or SAT scores.
-If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you may want not want to include them in your application..
+❌ No, Youngstown State University is test optional, so you can choose whether or not to include your test scores.
+If your scores are higher than the school's average, you probably want to include them.
+If your scores are average or below average, you may want not want to include them in your application.

 What is Youngstown State University's acceptance rate?